Frameworks & Regulations

 HIPAA & HITECH

-Governs the privacy and security of Protected Health Information (PHI) in the US.
-HITECH increased penalties for violations and added breach notification rules.
+HIPAA governs the privacy and security of Protected Health Information (PHI) to protect the healthcare industry.

 Payment Card Industry (PCI DSS)

-A framework with 6 goals and 12 requirements for processing payments and protecting cardholder data.
+A framework with 6 goals and 12 requirements for protecting cardholder data, based on the PCI DSS v4.x Quick Reference Guide.

 Governance & IT Controls